colbyj/bride-of-frankensystem/docs/examples/integrating_js_task.rst

 Integrating a JavaScript Task
 =============================
 The next step up in terms of project complexity from the project demonstrated in the :doc:`quickstart guide <quickstart>` is to integrate a simple JavaScipt task within your study.
-This requires the use of a :doc:`blueprint <blueprints>` (which further involve Jinja 2 templating and static files) and a custom database :doc:`table <tables>`.
+This requires the use of a :doc:`blueprint <../advanced/advanced_custom_pages>`
+(which further involve Jinja 2 templating and static files) and a custom database :doc:`table <../advanced/database_tables>`.

 This guide will walk you through the steps of doing this.
 First, let's create a new project directory called `p5_example` and populate that directory with several subdirectories.